tsauvajon/nft-car-ownership/README.md

 ## "Classic" ownership

 The regular way of owning a car is buying the keys against money:
-- cash -> not safe for the buyer, not always convenient for the seller
+- cash -> not safe for the buyer, not always convenient for the seller,
-- regular cheque -> takes time, risky for the seller
+- regular cheque -> takes time, risky for the seller,
-- bank wire -> not convenient and risky for the buyer
+- bank wire -> not convenient and risky for the buyer,
-- bank cheque -> slow, not convenient and expensive for the buyer
+- bank cheque -> slow, not convenient and expensive for the buyer.

 All of them require a physical exchange of the car keys.
 And all of them require payment before the keys are transferred to the new owner.